RaspberryPiFoundation/scratch-curriculum/en-GB/Term 1/04 Fruit Machine/FruitMachine.md

 __Let’s import the different pictures for the game__

-1. Start a new scratch project.
++ Start a new scratch project.
 Delete the cat by right clicking it and clicking Delete

-2. First of all let's add a new Backdrop from the library.
++ Add a new Backdrop from the library.
 Choose the **rays** backdrop from the **Other** category and then delete the original blank stage.

-2. Now add a new sprite from the library.
-3. Choose an image from any folder.
++ Now add a new sprite from the library.
+Choose an image from any folder.
 We used **things/Bananas**, but you can use any image you want to.

-4. Click on the blue '**i**' next to the sprite's picture in the Sprites window.
-Rename the sprite to 'Fruit'.
++ Click on the blue '**i**' next to the sprite's picture in the Sprites window.
+Rename the sprite to 'Fruit 1'.

-5. Now click the Costumes tab and import two more things so there are three costumes in total (we used **things/apple** and **things/watermelon-a**, but you can use any images you like).
++ Now click the Costumes tab and import two more things so there are three costumes in total (we used **things/apple** and **things/watermelon-a**, but you can use any images you like).

 __Now we’ve got some costumes, we want the sprite to change between them.__